khonsulabs/.github/profile/README.md

 The choice to develop a database in pursuit of building an MMO may seem strange.
 Until March 2021, [PostgreSQL](https://www.postgresql.org/) and [Redis](https://redis.io) were our intended database backends.
 However, as a [second contributor](https://github.com/daxpedda) joined we began to hypothesize about how to deploy a highly-available game.

 Deploying highly-available PostgreSQL and Redis clusters are not easy.
+Our plan to minimize that stress was to have central database clusters.
 Yet, as we began thinking about how to build a scalable architecture, we started seeing centralized database clusters as potential bottlenecks.

-For a game inspired by "single-shard" universed like [EVE Online](https://www.eveonline.com/), we wanted to be able to create a highly available database for a single "star system" in [Cosmic Verge][cosmicverge].
+For a game inspired by "single-shard" universes like [EVE Online](https://www.eveonline.com/), we wanted to be able to create a highly available database for a single "star system" in [Cosmic Verge][cosmicverge].
 Trying to imagine how to manage that with PostgreSQL and Redis without drastically inflating hosting costs is what drove us to consider other options.

 One day [@ecton][ecton] realized he knew enough about how [CouchDb](https://couchdb.apache.org/) worked that he could build something similar in Rust.
 Thus, BonsaiDb began with the initial vision being: a database built for Rust developers that supports a sqlite-style offline model, a single-server model with support for read replicas, and a quorum-based cluster model.